homeexhibitionsdemos workshops & eventsrecent eventsmembershipmembers' gallery

 August

-The occasional dark cloud and brief spot of rain were troublesome on Sunday, less so on Monday but otherwise the event took place in relatively warm sunshine.
-Over 20 members turned up on both days and enjoyed a relaxed an enjoyable time showing their creative efforts to the passing strollers, dog-walkers and cyclists - those sensible enough to get off their bikes.
-There were lots of positive comments from members of the public and a good scattering of modest sales made the exhibition a very worthwhile event.
+After heavy rain all day on Bank Holiday Saturday we were blessed by almost perfect weather for our event on Sunday and Monday – warm late summer sunshine with the occasional passing cloud and a bit of a breeze.
+About 20 members turned up on both days and enjoyed a relaxed an enjoyable time showing their creative efforts to the hundreds of passing strollers, dog-walkers, boaters waiting for the lock gates to open and cyclists - those sensible enough to get off their bikes.
+There were lots of positive comments from members of the public and quite a few were tempted to buy what they saw.
+All in all a really enjoyable and worthwhile event.

 August